IshanAgrawal07/Power-BI-Corporate-KPI-Dashboard/README.md

 # Corporate KPI Dashboard + Mobile App

 The dashboard can be viewed both on Power BI Web and on Power BI Mobile App.
+The demo below shows the Mobile layout at the end.

 ![Corporate KPI](https://github.com/user-attachments/assets/ab893d56-17e1-43c3-bc2b-c153466f2012)